KDE/digikam-doc/main_window/people_view.rst

 .. _manual_face_tagging:

-Manual Face tagging
+Manual Face Tagging
 ~~~~~~~~~~~~~~~~~~~

 digiKam allows for either manual face tagging.

-For more information about automatic face tagging using digiKam's face recognition engine see the previous section of this manual.
+For more information about automatic face tagging using digiKam's face recognition engine see :ref:`the previous section <face_recognition>` of this manual.

-To tag people manually, you can do it by by different way:
+You can tag people manually by different way:

 - From **Preview Mode**: click on **Add a Face Tag** icon or select option on context menu, as highlighted on the screenshot below.